sabdelmalik/BibleTaggingPraparation/README.md

 # BibleTaggingPreperation
 Prepare Bible text for the Tag Editing Utility

-This program is based on Dr. Rev. David Instone-Brewer process for automatically tagging a Bible text with Strong’s numbers using Berkely Aligner.
+This program is inspired by Dr. Rev. David Instone-Brewer process for automatically tagging a Bible text with Strong’s numbers using Berkely Aligner.

 The program does the following: